Hopefully, you pay attention to the news and have alerts set up on your emergency radio because boil advisories are very common.

 Also called a boil alert, a boil advisory is issued whenever there may be contaminants in the tap water.
 These contaminants may include:

-Boiling water for at least 1 minute will kill all of these contaminants.
+Boiling water for at least 1 minute will kill these contaminants.

 To properly boil water during an alert, you should heat the water until you see bubbles coming to the surface.
 This is known as a “rolling boil.”
 Start counting your 1 minute from when the water is at a rolling boil.

-If you live at an elevation of above 6,561 feet, then you’ll need to boil the water for at least 3 minutes.
+Note: If you live above 6,561 feet, you’ll need to boil the water for at least 3 minutes.
 This is because water boils at a lower temperature at high altitudes.

 Why Are Boil Advisories Issued?